MOSTAFA1172m/Image-text-video-I2VGENXL/README.md

-# IVGEN-XL: Image + Text to Video Diffusion Model
+# I2VGEN-XL: Image + Text to Video Diffusion Model

 I2VGEN-XL is a Cascaded Diffussion model designed for generating videos from image and text inputs.
 It employs a cascaded architecture, leveraging diffusion processes to produce high-quality and coherent video outputs.
 This repository provides an easy-to-use Jupyter Notebook to get started with I2VGEN-XL.